Tech tip: Are you ready to go beyond Google? Here's how to use the new generative AI search site - ExBulletin

 AI queries should be conversational, rather than typing a series of keywords.
 For example, “Is Taylor Swift the most successful female musician?” or where is a good place for her to travel in Europe this summer?

 Perplexity advises using everyday natural language.
-Find, for example, says it's best to ask complete, detailed questions that start with, “What is it and how?”
+Find says it's best to ask complete, detailed questions, starting with “what and how.”

 If you're not satisfied with the answer, some sites allow you to ask additional questions to narrow down the information you need.
 Some provide suggested questions or related questions.

-Microsoft's Copilot lets you choose between three different chat styles: Creative, Balanced, and Precise.
+Microsoft Copilot lets you choose between three different chat styles: creative, balanced, and precise.

 Unlike Google search results, which display a list of links, including sponsored links, an AI chatbot spits out an easy-to-read summary of information, sometimes with a few important links as footnotes.
 The answer can vary widely depending on the site.